guireibar/teamcity-documentation/topics/install-and-start-teamcity-agents.md

 Before you can start customizing projects and creating build configurations, you need to add and configure [build agents](build-agent.md).
 Review the [agent-server communication](#Agent-Server+Data+Transfers) and [Prerequisites](#Prerequisites) sections before proceeding with agent installation.
 Make sure to also read our [security notes](security-notes.md#Build+Agents) on maintaining build agents and [licensing policy](teamcity-cloud-subscription-and-licensing.md) on adding new agents.
 {product="tcc"}

 If you install TeamCity bundled with a Tomcat servlet container, or use the TeamCity installer for Windows, both the server and one build agent are installed on the same machine.
 This is not a recommended setup for [production purposes](configure-server-installation.md#Configure+Server+for+Production+Use) because of [security concerns](security-notes.md).
 Moreover, the build procedure can slow down the responsiveness of the web UI and overall TeamCity server functioning.

 ## Prerequisites

 ### Necessary OS and environment permissions

-Before the installation, review the [Conflicting Software](known-issues.md#Conflicting+Software) section.
-In case of any issues, make sure no conflicting software is used.
+Before the installation, review the [Supported Platforms](supported-platforms-and-environments.md#TeamCity+Agent) and [Conflicting Software](known-issues.md#Conflicting+Software) sections.

-Note that to run a TeamCity build agent, the environment and user account used to run the Agent need to comply with the following requirements:
+Note that to run a TeamCity build agent, the environment and user account used to run the agent need to comply with the following requirements:

 <anchor name="Network"/>